 Figure 3.
-Foliage of 'Stewart's Silver Crown' American Holly.
-Soil salt tolerance: moderate Other Roots: surface roots are usually not a problem Winter interest: tree has winter interest due to unusual form, nice persistent fruits, showy winter trunk, or winter flowers Outstanding tree: not particularly outstanding Invasive potential: little, if any, potential at this time Verticillium wilt susceptibility: not known to be susceptible Pest resistance: long-term health usually not affected by pests USE AND MANAGEMENT This cultivar of American Holly is a beautifully shaped tree, with a symmetrical, dense, wide pyramidal form.
-The spiny, dull green leaves are edged in white and are accented with clusters of red berries which persist throughout the fall and winter.
+Foliage of American Holly.

+Soil salt tolerance: moderate Other Roots: surface roots are usually not a problem Winter interest: tree has winter interest due to unusual form, nice persistent fruits, showy winter trunk, or winter flowers Outstanding tree: not particularly outstanding Invasive potential: little, if any, potential at this time Ozone sensitivity: tolerant Verticillium wilt susceptibility: not known to be susceptible Pest resistance: long-term health usually not affected by pests USE AND MANAGEMENT American Holly is a beautifully shaped tree, with a symmetrical, dense, wide pyramidal form.
+The spiny, dull green leaves are accented with clusters of red berries which persist throughout the fall and winter.
 Male and female flowers appear on separate trees and trees of both sexes must be located in the same neighborhood to ensure production of berries on the female plants.
-American Holly is ideal for use as a street tree (with lower branches removed), framing tree, specimen, barrier planting or screen.
+American Holly is ideal for use as a street or courtyard tree (with lower branches removed), framing tree, specimen, barrier planting or screen.
 Roots are shallow and finely branched, and rarely invasive due to their great number and relatively small diameter.
 This native tree is ideal for naturalizing on moist, slightly acid soils, and the fruit is very attractive to wildlife, serving as an excellent food source.
-A 25foot-tall tree can be about 20 feet wide in 40 or 50 years.
+A 35-foot-tall tree can be 20 feet wide in 40 years.
 Growing well in full sun to partial shade, American Holly should be located on fertile, welldrained but moist, slightly acid soils below 6.5 pH.
 Berry production is highest in full sun on female trees.
 American Holly foliage thins during drought but insect and disease infestations are usually minimal.
-See the species for other cultivars.
+Hundreds of cultivars of American Holly have been developed and hybridized over the years, providing variety of form, leaf characteristics, and fruit color.
+The following is a list of some available cultivars and hybrids: 'Carolina #2' has dark green leaves and abundant fruit; 'George E. Hart' has a narrow conical growth habit with small dark green leaves; 'Hume No. 2' has compact, dark green foliage, and heavy fruit; 'Croonenburg' has dark green, slightly glossy foliage and abundant fruit; 'Howard' has dense, glossy green leaves with few spines, large fruit, and a more compact form; 'Greenleaf' is softer in form than 'Croonenburg', fast-growing, and responds well to shearing; 'Jersey Knight', a male cultivar, is very hardy and has excellent foliage; 'Jersey Princess', a female cultivar, has excellent form and shining dark green leaves; 'Rotunda' has an upright growth habit, smooth, entire, glossy green leaves, and is profusely fruiting; 'Ft.
+McCoy', 'Dupre', 'Lake City', 'Savannah', and 'Taber' all have quite spiny leaves.
+'Savannah' also has wavy curved foliage and dark, heavy fruit; 'East Palatka', a female cultivar, is actually Ilex x attenuata, a cross of Ilex cassine x Ilex opaca, and has only a small spine at the leaf tip.
+Those with yellow berries include: 'Xanthocarpa', 'Canary', and 'Morgan Gold'.
+Those cultivars particularly adapted for the south include: 'Amy' - female, abundant fruit; 'Bountiful' cone-shaped, compact, dark red fruit annually; 'Calloway' - yellow fruit; 'Miss Helen' - dark red, abundant fruit; 'Slim Jim' - open, slender Holly with narrow leaves; 'Steward's Cream Crown' - creamy, marginal venation; 'Yellow Jacket' - cadmium orange fruit.
 Propagation is by cuttings or grafting.